GaryBoone/incr_stats/README.md

 | batch  |  40.124 ns   |   228.20 ns   |    3.830 ms  |    29.128 ms  |
 | vec    |  68.094 ns   |   106.80 ns   |    4.124 ms  |     8.411 ms  |

-### Benchmark Analysis

 As expected, for calculating just one statistic, the `batch` code is fastest, independent of dataset size.
 But if multiple stats are needed, the incremental version is fastest.
-As mentioned above, the amount of calculation is similar in both the incremental and the optimized batch (`vec`) versions, but the incremental version is faster than the optimized batch version by 5.1% (10 data points) to 15.5% (1M data points).
+As mentioned above, the amount of calculation is similar in both the incremental and the optimized stored-array (`vec`) versions, but the incremental version is faster than the optimized stored-array version by 5.1% (10 data points) to 15.5% (1M data points).

-Note that for the incremental version on large (1M) datasets, the time required for calculating all of the stats (7.105 ms) was very close to calculating just the sample kurtosis (7.004 ms) in this benchmark run.
-This 1.4% difference is likely due to variation in the machine load and OS background tasks during benchmarking.
-However, consider that for the incremental version, the majority of the effort is spent on the individual point update calculations.
+Note that for the incremental version on large (1M) datasets, the time required for calculating all of the stats (`7.105 ms`) was very close (1.4%) to calculating just the sample kurtosis (`7.004 ms`) in this benchmark run.
+That's because for the incremental version, the majority of the effort is spent on the individual point update calculations which includes intermediate values needed for all of the statistics.
 As a result, the time required for calculating the final `all stats` versus any individual statistic converges.

-Comparing the mean to the all stats values

 ## Error Handling